 Write your instructions as if you're explaining to someone who has never used crypto before.
 Include:

-Crypto inheritance isn't just about seed phrases.
+Cryptocurrency inheritance isn't just about seed phrases.
 Your digital asset portfolio may include several categories, each with its own inheritance challenges:

 Centralized exchanges hold your crypto in their wallets.
 You don't have a seed phrase - you have login credentials.
 If you die, your family can technically contact the exchange with a death certificate, but this process takes weeks to months and often requires legal documentation from your jurisdiction.